-The INITIAL focus of a case interview (which typically takes up 80% - 95% of the time in an interview) is to ISOLATE the UNDERLYING problem.
-Most clients come to consulting firm with a bunch of "problems", which are quite often nothing more than "symptoms" of some underlying problem the client isn't aware of or doesn't fully appreciate.
+The initial focus of a case interview (which typically takes up 80%-95% of the time in an interview) is to isolate the underlying problem.
+Most clients come to a consulting firm with a bunch of "problems," which are quite often nothing more than "symptoms" of some underlying problem the client isn't aware of or doesn't fully appreciate.

 Being able to distinguish between symptom and problem is the first order of business in a case interview.